NewYaroslav/log-it-cpp/README.md

 #define LOGIT_USE_FMT_LIB
 ```

-## Repository
-The LogIt++ library is open-source and hosted on GitHub:
-LogIt++ GitHub Repository

 ## License
 This library is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/NewYaroslav/log-it-cpp/blob/main/LICENSE) file in the repository for more details.